 The third event, later in the afternoon, was the renewed questioning of the wisdom of letting parties from non-EU countries take part.
-This was clearly aimed at eastern European pirate parties represented by German delegates.
-It would also have mean exclusion of Switzerland as a non-EU country.
+This was clearly aimed at eastern European pirate parties represented by delegates from Germany.
+It would also have meant exclusion of Switzerland as a non-EU country.
 The corresponding motion was rejected quite clearly.